rahuldev7583/todo_fullstack/README.md

 ## Features

-- User Authentication: Secure user authentication system.
+- User Authentication: Secure user authentication system by sending verification link to email.
 - CRUD Operations: Create, read, update, and delete tasks.
 - Responsive Design: The frontend is built to be responsive and usable on various devices.
-- Modern Stack: Utilizes Vite, React, Tailwind CSS for the frontend, and Node.js, - Express, MongoDB for the backend.
+- Modern Stack: Utilizes Vite, React, Tailwind CSS for the frontend, and Node.js, Express, MongoDB for the backend.

 ## Prerequisites